vmpyre/solana-handbook/docs/handbook/chapter4/token-2022.md

 !!! note

-    - **Mint extensions** are added on top of the original Solana Token Program and extend the capabilities of tokens.
+    - **Mint extensions** are added on top of the original Solana Token program and extend the capabilities of tokens.
     - **Token account extensions** are added on top of Solana accounts and add account-related features.

 Mint extensions: